tsun/LADA/README.md

 ## Abstract
-Active Domain Adaptation (ADA) queries the label of selected target samples to help adapting a model from a related source domain to a target domain.
-It has attracted increasing attention recently due to its promising performance with minimal labeling cost.
-Nevertheless, existing ADA methods have not fully exploited the local context of queried data, which is important to ADA, especially when the domain gap is large.
+Active Domain Adaptation (ADA) queries the labels of a small number of selected target samples to help adapting a model from a source domain to a target domain.
+The local context of queried data is important, especially when the domain gap is large.
+However, this has not been fully explored by existing ADA works.

-In this paper, we propose a novel framework of Local context-aware Active Domain Adaptation (LADA), which is composed of two key modules.
-The Local context-aware Active Selection (LAS) module selects target samples whose class probability predictions are inconsistent with their neighbors.
-The Local context-aware Model Adaptation (LMA) module refines a model with both queried samples and their expanded neighbors, regularized by a context-preserving loss.
+In this paper, we propose a Local context-aware ADA framework, named LADA, to address this issue.
+To select informative target samples, we devise a novel criterion based on the local inconsistency of model predictions.
+Since the labeling budget is usually small, fine-tuning model on only queried data can be inefficient.
+We progressively augment labeled target data with the confident neighbors in a class-balanced manner.

-Extensive experiments show that LAS selects more informative samples than existing active selection strategies.
-Furthermore, equipped with LMA, the full LADA method outperforms state-of-the-art ADA solutions on various benchmarks.
+Experiments validate that the proposed criterion chooses more informative target samples than existing active selection strategies.
+Furthermore, our full method surpasses recent ADA arts on various benchmarks.
 <p align="center">
     <img src="fig/framework.png" width="900"> <br>
 </p>